-Six factors to consider when choosing a location for your business
+Six factors to consider when choosing a business location

 Despite the increasing pace of technology and digital enterprise, there will almost always be a requirement for a bricks and mortar presence, whether that’s to house your staff, store stock in a secure warehouse, or provide a physical brand presence for your customers.

-There are many things to consider when choosing a location for your business venture, whether setting up an office or a shop for the first time, or looking to expand into new areas.
+There are many things for business owners to consider when choosing a business location, whether setting up an office or a shop for the first time, or looking to expand into new areas.
 Entrepreneur Jake Fox reveals the key factors a business needs to consider when selecting a new location.

 Does your business rely on frequent deliveries?
 If so, it’s important to consider local transport links, particularly main roads and motorways.
 Property rental and purchase prices are often steeper in higher density, more commercialised areas, so there are certainly cost benefits to seeking a more out of town location, providing your daily business operations won’t be hampered by poor transport links.
 Equally, if you rely on high customer footfall, then ensuring your location is accessible by car, bus and even train will all be important considerations.
 Don’t forget your employees too, as a good location is often a critical factor in recruiting the right people into your business, particularly if they have been offered several jobs and need to evaluate the pros and cons of each.